nus-cs2103-AY2324S2/ip/docs/README.md

 Welcome to Chipchat user guide!
 ChipChat is a **chatbot to assist users in managing their tasks**.
 As of now it supports three task types: 1) ToDo 2) Deadline 3) Event.

+## Installing and Running Chipchat
+Prerequisite: Java and JDK11 is downloaded on your computer.

 ## Add Tasks
 Allows users to add tasks of three types.
 Format: `<TASK TYPE> <TASK NAME>`